FlorianStuettgen/FlorianStuettgen/README.md

 ## Contact

-For a paid pilot or consulting discussion, [contact me on LinkedIn](https://www.linkedin.com/in/florian-stuettgen).
+For a consulting discussion, [contact me on LinkedIn](https://www.linkedin.com/in/florian-stuettgen).
 Include your role, project type, reporting period, available export types, and the decision date you are working toward.
 Do not send confidential files in the first message.